Sebastianhju/Runeterra-5e/2.0/Legendary.md

 **Recharge**: Once a turn when you deal thunder or lightning damage, you recharge one charge on this item.

-**Echo**: Whenever you deal lightning or thunder damage to a creature, you can choose to force up to three creatures within 20 feet of the target to roll a dexterity saving throw, DC equals to 11 + twice your proficiency bonus, or take 2d8 thunder damage, halved on a save.
+**Echo**: Whenever you deal lightning or thunder damage to a creature, you can spend two charges to force up to three creatures within 20 feet of the target to roll a dexterity saving throw, DC equals to 11 + twice your proficiency bonus, or take 2d8 thunder damage, halved on a save.

 **Tempests Servant**: Once a turn whenever you deal lightnig or thunder damage, you can choose to blind them if you deal lightning damage, or deafend them if you deal thuder damage.